IntelLabs/nlp-architect/doc/source/reading_comprehension.rst

 Overview
 ========
-This directory contains an implementation of the boundary model(b in the Figure) Match LSTM and Answer Pointer network for Machine Reading Comprehension in Intel-Ngraph.
+This directory contains an implementation of the boundary model(b in the Figure) Match LSTM and Answer Pointer network for Machine Reading Comprehension.
 The idea behind this method is to build a question aware representation of the passage and use this representation as an input to the pointer network which identifies the start and end indices of the answer.